Student Research at F&M

 Faculty-Led Research

 Our faculty are engaged, accomplished scholars who conduct groundbreaking work in their fields of expertise.
-They not only bring their vast wells of knowledge and passion to the classroom every day, but they also offer remarkable opportunities for you to join their research projects, allowing you to leave your footprint on what sometimes are years-long endeavors.
+They not only bring their vast wells of knowledge and passion to the classroom every day, but they also offer remarkable opportunities for you to join their research projects, allowing you to make your mark on what sometimes are years-long endeavors.

 Research in Your Courses